Bird Feeder Hub is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you.

 Wingspan: 40.2-46.5 in (102-118 cm)

 The Northern Harrier is the only harrier variety of hawks indigenous to North America.
-Its breeding grounds range as far north as Canada, but it winters in more southern climes, including Louisiana.
-They like living and hunting in fields and marshes.
+Its breeding grounds range as far north as Canada, but it winters in more southern climes.
+This why you’ll only spot them in the state during the non-breeding months.

 3. Sharp-shinned Hawk